TubbyCat/droid_debloat_and_note/guides/adb-commands.md

 **TO USE:** Download android debug bridge on PC (or equivalent) and enable developer-mode + debug bridge on android device
   - If you cannot figure out the above, pay someone to do all this for you -- preferably not someone standing in an alley wearing a tan tenchcoat.
 Your phone will last longer.

-***Following commands are essential for android debloat and consequent install of desired software.***
+***The following commands are essential for android debloat and consequent install of desired software.***

-**Note:** For all commands listed bellow "adb shell" can be excluded if you are already inside your phone's commandline shell and are executing commands therein.
+**Note:** For all commands listed bellow "adb shell" can be _excluded_ if you are already inside your phone's commandline shell and are executing commands therein.

 Adb shell $command is useful for scripts executed outside of the phone's shell.